-IP TAKE: Gates does not have a STEM-specific program, but it funds many STEM-related education initiatives - especially innovative techniques and scalable practices - as well as grants for research and resource development around academic standards.
+IP TAKE: Gates does not have a STEM-specific program, but it funds many STEM-related education initiatives, especially innovative techniques and scalable practices and grants for research and resource development around academic standards.
 Institutions of higher education that have science or technology projects can also find support from one of Gates' many non-education programs.

 PROFILE: The Bill & Melinda Gates Foundation was founded in 2000 by Bill Gates, co-founder of the Microsoft Corporation, and his wife Melinda.
 The foundation sees “equal value in all lives” and seeks to “improve the quality of life for individuals around the world.”
 Annual giving generally reaches into the billions, and when the Gates Foundation devotes itself to an issue, it can make a significant impact on that cause.
 Its priorities are diverse but frequently focus on education.

 The K-12 Education program helps more students prepare for, attend, and complete college.
 This includes funds in support of education reform, including increases in teacher accountability and professional development, expanding the role of charter schools, making learning more personalized, increasing the role of technology, and promoting academic standards - particularly the Common Core.